PDF 272 KB

 The Hand Hygiene Clinical Guideline summarises best practice for healthcare workers in the clinical setting.

 Hands are one of the main pathways for germ transmission within healthcare and the community.
-Effective hand hygiene is one of the most effective measures to prevent the spread of infections.
+Effective hand hygiene is one of the most effective measure to prevent the spread of infections.

 There are around 165,000 healthcare associated infections nationally each year, making this the most common healthcare complication affecting patients in hospital.

-Studies show that effective hand hygiene can significantly reduce the rate of healthcare associated infection.
+Effective hand hygiene can significantly reduce the rate of healthcare associated infection and hospital-acquired complications (HACS).

-Training is available for all healthcare workers, for information visit the Infection control education page.
+Hand hygiene education is available for all healthcare workers, for information visit the Infection prevention and control (IPC) education page.

 As part of the World Health Organisation's First Global Patient Safety Challenge, the Australian Commission on Safety and Quality in Health Care (ACSQHC) established the National Hand Hygiene Initiative (NHHI) in 2008 to prevent and reduce healthcare-associated infections in Australian healthcare settings.